vuw-research-computing/raapoi-docs/docs/new_mod.md

 # New Module System

 In 2020 we started building packages and organising them into modules[^1] in a new way.
 In the new system modules are organised into toolchains[^2].
 These toolchains were used to build the software.
-For most users the most imporant thing is these these toolchains act like software "silos".
+For most users the most important thing is these these toolchains act like software "silos".

 In general this restricts you to using using programs in one toolchain "silo".
 This is on the face of it, is annoying.
 However, it resolves some very hard to diagnose and subtle bugs that occur when you load programs that are built with different compilers - in the old system this was not transparent to you.